 THE USE OF A CHORUS

 A chorus can be incorporated into this musical.
-Due to stage size, the original professional productions did not use a chorus.
+Due to stage size, the original professional production did not use a chorus.
 However, a chorus of virtually any size could be added to a number of the songs throughout the musical.
-It is possible that “others” could come on and off stage at appropriate times to add to the choral sound.
-The director of your production can use their imagination and perhaps “bring friends by” to join in a song occasionally.
+For instance, a choir or ensemble of singers could be permanently “stationed” to the left and/or right of the stage and sing along in the choral numbers.
+The audience will mentally adjust to the concept of having a side choir and quickly and readily accept the extra singers as part of the overall production.
+Another solution to adding singers would be for the director of your production to use their imagination and perhaps “bring friends by” to join in a song occasionally.

-If you do not have chorus members to add to the vocal numbers you will find that the a cappella numbers, sung in tune, are gorgeous without the use of a larger ensemble or choir.
-The audience will love hearing the rich harmonies so seldom realized in much of the modern religious church literature.
-Full-bodied orchestrations, in many of the songs, fill in the gaps and your show will not be negatively affected in any way.
-The “trick” of course is finding appropriate actors for each role who also have strong singing voices.
-We find that prayer before casting helps!
+You should not be concerned if you don’t have chorus members to add to the production.
+The harmonies are still gorgeous without the use of a large ensemble or choir.
+One way or the other the audience will love hearing the rich harmonies so seldom realized in much of the modern church experience.
+Full-bodied orchestrations, in many of the songs, fill in the gaps and your show will not be negatively impacted in any way by not having additional singers.
+Make every effort to be sure your actors are also singers who can hold their own in a choral situation.

 SET AND PROP REQUIREMENTS